 Even if the existing infrastructure can handle the immediate site needs, consider the future plans.
 It is much easier to provide enough space, power, air-conditioning capacity, chilled water capacity and other resources in advance, rather than to add them later.

 Components

-An SGI UV 2000 system can scale to 2,048 Intel processor cores, terabytes (TBs) of memory, and petabytes (PBs) of storage in a cache-coherent single system image (SSI).
+An SGI ICE X system is an integrated compute environment that can scale to thousands of Intel processor cores, terabytes (TBs) of memory, and petabytes (PBs) of storage.